Fizi Territory: Administration and governance

 A panoramic view of Fizi Territory near Sebele in the foreground, with the expansive Lake Tanganyika and the Ubwari Peninsula visible in the background.

 Administratively, Fizi Territory was established under the Belgian colonial ordinance-law of 8 August 1935.
-The original administrative center was located in Kalembelembe before being relocated to a settlement named Fishi—a name derived from the Kibembe language, later modified by colonial authorities to Fizi.
+The original administrative center was located in Kalembelembe before being relocated to a settlement named Fishi, a name derived from the Kibembe language, later modified by colonial authorities to Fizi.
 The territory takes its name from this administrative center.

 Fizi Territory is subdivided into four sectors: Lulenge, Mutambala, Ngandja, and Tanganyika.
 These are further divided into 18 groupements (groupings) and 132 localités (villages).
 The territory serves as an administrative unit responsible for the coordination, supervision, and support of state and provincial functions.
 Governance at the territorial level is overseen by a Territorial Administrator, who is supported by two Assistant Territorial Administrators.
-These officials are appointed by the President of the Republic upon recommendation from the Minister of the Interior and Security, Decentralization, and Customary Affairs, following proposals by the Provincial Governor.
-The Territorial Administrator acts as the representative of both the State and the Province, ensuring the operation of public services within the jurisdiction.
+These officials are appointed by the president of the republic upon recommendation from the Minister of the Interior and Security, Decentralization, and Customary Affairs, following proposals by the provincial governor.
+The Territorial Administrator acts as the representative of the state and the province.
 Additionally, the Territorial Administrator and their assistants hold the status of judicial police officers with general jurisdiction and are empowered to requisition state services when required for the public interest.
-Regular administrative reports are submitted to the Provincial Governor and forwarded to the national Ministry of the Interior and Security, Decentralization, and Customary Affairs.
+Regular administrative reports are submitted to the provincial governor and forwarded to the national Ministry of the Interior and Security, Decentralization, and Customary Affairs.